Azure/azure-powershell/src/Quota/docs/Get-AzQuota.md

 # Get-AzQuota

 ## SYNOPSIS
-Gets the quota limit and current quota usage of a resource.
+Get the quota limit of a resource.
-The response can be used to determine the remaining quota and calculate a new quota limit that can be submitted with a PUT request.
+The response can be used to determine the remaining quota to calculate a new quota limit that can be submitted with a PUT request.

 ## SYNTAX